libp2p/specs/discovery/mdns.md

 The TXT record contains the multiaddresses that the peer is listening on.
 Each multiaddress is a TXT attribute with the form `dnsaddr=/.../p2p/QmId`.
 Multiple `dnsaddr` attributes and/or TXT records are allowed.

-Note that `mDNS` requires link-local addresses.
-Loopback and "NAT busting" addresses should not be sent and must be ignored on receipt.

 ## DNS Service Discovery

 DNS-SD support is not needed for peers to discover each other.
 However, it is extremely useful for network administrators to discover what is running on the network.